Skin Cancer Clinics Perth

 Skin checks and screening services

-St John Medical has skin cancer clinics located in various suburbs across Perth, including Cannington, Joondalup, Cockburn and Armadale.
+We have skin cancer clinics located in various suburbs across Perth, including Cannington, Joondalup, Cockburn and Armadale.
 Patients are treated by doctors who are trained in skin cancer diagnosis and management.

 Our fully equipped skin cancer clinics feature state-of-the-art technology, allowing us to view skin lesions at up to 40 times magnification and perform skin cancer screening for early detection.
 This provides additional opportunities for comprehensive diagnosis and treatment, giving you added peace of mind.